Brahme27/Brahme27/README.md

 ### Future
 Teaching has always been close to my heart.

-Everything I learn—through hard work, real-world experience, and years of building systems—I plan to pass on to curious learners who genuinely want to understand technology, not just use it.
+Everything I learn through hard work, real-world experience, and years of building systems.I plan to pass on to curious learners who genuinely want to understand technology, not just use it.